2017 Writers' Workshop Faculty and Visiting Writers

 Turner earned an MFA from the University of Oregon before serving for seven years in the US Army.
 He was an infantry team leader for a year in Iraq with the 3rd Stryker Brigade Combat Team, 2nd Infantry Division.
 Prior to that, he deployed to Bosnia-Herzegovina with the 10th Mountain Division (1999-2000).

 Bruce Weigl’s most recent collection of poetry, his 13th, The Abundance of Nothing, was a finalist for the 2013 Pulitzer Prize in Poetry.
-He is a Lannan Fellow and has won the Robert Creeley Award.
+He won the Isabella Gardner Award in Poetry from BOA Editions, who will publish his new collection, On the Shores of Welcome Home in the fall of 2018.
 In addition to his poetry, he has published two critical books and several volumes of translation from the Vietnamese, including The Secret of Hoa Sen, from BOA Editions, which won a Lannan Translation Series Award.
 With Nguyen Ba Chung he published an anthology of one hundred eight poems by Vietnamese writers about war and peace that spans a period from the Tenth Century to the present.
+He is a Lannan Fellow and has won the Robert Creeley Award.
 Weigl has been part of the William Joiner Institute’s Writers’ Workshop for over twenty years and taught the first year of the workshop.

 Carolyn Forché was born in Detroit in 1950.
 She is the author of four books of poetry: Gathering The Tribes, which received the Yale Younger Poets Award, The Country Between Us, chosen as the Lamont Selection of the Academy of American Poets, The Angel of History, which won the Los Angeles Times Book Award, and Blue Hour, a finalist for the National Book Critics Circle Award.
 She has translated Flowers from the Volcano and Sorrow by Claribel Alegria, The Selected Poems of Robert Desnos (with William Kulik), and Mahmoud Darwish’s Unfortunately, It Was Paradise (with Munir Akash).
 She compiled and edited Against Forgetting: Twentieth Century Poetry of Witness (W.W.
 Norton & Co., 1993).
 She has received three fellowships from the National Endowment for the Arts, a John Simon Guggenheim Fellowship, a Lannan Foundation Fellowship and other literary and teaching awards, including the Robert Creeley Award in 2005.
 She has been a human rights activist for thirty years, and in 1998, was presented the Edita and Ira Morris Hiroshima Foundation Award for Peace and Culture in Stockholm for her work on behalf of human rights and the preservation of memory and culture.
 In 2004 she became a trustee of the Griffin Trust for Excellence in Poetry, Canada’s premier poetry award.
 She serves as Executive Vice President of Cities of Refuge, North America.
 A former Lannan Visiting Professor of Poetry, Forché is Professor of English and Director of Lannan Center for Poetics and Social Practice at Georgetown University.
 In 2017 she won the prestigious Yale University’s Windham-Campbell Prize.